- Every child between the ages of 4-18 who auditions receives a role

 Directed by Jack Bledsoe

-Auditions for Dear Edwina Jr. will take place by appointment on Tuesday, March 7, 2017, from 4:00-8:00 p.m.
-To schedule an appointment for an audition, send an email request to firstname.lastname@example.org with your name, age, and phone number.
+Auditions for Once Upon a Mattress G2K will take place by appointment on Saturday, June 3 from 12:00-4:00 p.m. and Monday, June 5 from 3:00-7:00 p.m.
+To schedule an appointment for an audition, send an email request to firstname.lastname@example.org with your name, age, and phone number, and specify which day you prefer.
 You will receive a reply with your appointment time.
 Audition appointments will be filled on a first-come, first-served basis.

-Those auditioning should prepare a 1-minute song and a 1-minute monologue.
+Those auditioning should prepare a 1-minute traditional Broadway-style song and a 1-minute comedic monologue in the style of the show.
 Electronic accompaniment is preferred; however, a cappella is also acceptable.

-Callbacks will consist of dance and cold readings and will be held Thursday, March 9 at 5:00 p.m.
+Callbacks will be held Tuesday, June 6 from 4:00-7:00.
 You will be notified by email if the director would like to see you for a callback.
 Being asked to attend callbacks is not an indication of how casting will occur.

 All potential conflicts must be indicated on the Audition Application.
 A commitment to attend all rehearsals and performances not indicated as conflicts will be required.
-Performance dates are April 28-30 for in-house performances and May 2-4 for the LISD Spring Tour of Title 1 elementary schools.
-You must be able to miss these three school days to be cast.
-See the Dear Edwina Jr calendar below for rehearsal dates and times.
+Performance dates are June 30 - July 2 and July 7 - 9, 2017.
+See the rehearsal and performance calendar below for dates and times.

-Teens interested in tech or backstage crew positions should submit an online Crew Application and bio no later than April 1 for inclusion in the program.
-Placement will depend on availability.
+Teens interested in tech or backstage crew positions should submit an online Production Crew Application and bio no later than June 11 for inclusion in the program.
+Placement will depend on availability and experience.

-A mandatory Parent Orientation Meeting will take place at 5:15 p.m. on Tuesday, March 21.
-Scripts will be given to cast members once parent meeting attendance has been verified, if all other Checklist items have been completed.
+Attendance at a Parent Meeting is mandatory and will take place Thursday, June 8 at 5:15.
+Scripts will be given to cast members once Parent Meeting attendance has been verified, if all other Checklist items have also been completed.

-Once casting is complete, the cast list will be emailed to the email address listed on the audition application, no later than noon on Saturday, March 11.
-On Tuesday, March 21, a read-through of the script will be held from 5:00 – 7:00 p.m. to acquaint each actor with the musical, as well as with their role.
+Once casting is complete, the cast list will be emailed to the email address listed on the audition application, no later than noon on Thursday, June 8.
+On Thursday, June 8 a read-through of the script will take place from 5:00-7:00 to acquaint each actor with the musical, as well as with their role.
 Scripts and music will be distributed only to cast members who have turned in their completed Cast Registration Checklist.
-(Early script distribution will take place Saturday, March 11, 12:00 - 1:00.)

 Please note only headshots taken by The ACT’s official photographer will be accepted for the program.